rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

 Here is current (as of this writing) list of passes:

+- `propagate-doc-cfg` - propagates `#[doc(cfg(...))]` to child items.
-- `collapse-docs` is necessary because each line of a doc comment is given as a separate doc attribute, and this will combine them into a single string with line breaks between each attribute.
+- `collapse-docs` concatenates all document attributes into one document attribute.
+This is necessary because each line of a doc comment is given as a separate doc attribute, and this will combine them into a single string with line breaks between each attribute.
-- `unindent-comments` is necessary because the convention for writing documentation is to provide a space between the `///` or `//!` marker and the text, and stripping that leading space will make the text easier to parse by the Markdown parser.
+- `unindent-comments` removes excess indentation on comments in order for markdown to like it.
+This is necessary because the convention for writing documentation is to provide a space between the `///` or `//!` marker and the text, and stripping that leading space will make the text easier to parse by the Markdown parser.
 (In my experience it's less necessary now that we have a Commonmark-compliant parser, since it doesn't have a problem with headers that have a space before the `##` that marks the heading.)
-- `strip-priv-imports` is necessary because rustdoc will handle *public* imports by either inlining the item's documentation to the module or creating a "Reexports" section with the import in it.
+- `strip-priv-imports` strips all private import statements (`use`, `extern crate`) from a crate.
+This is necessary because rustdoc will handle *public* imports by either inlining the item's documentation to the module or creating a "Reexports" section with the import in it.
 The pass ensures that all of these imports are actually relevant to documentation.
-- `strip-hidden` and `strip-private` also remove items that are not relevant for public documentation.
+- `strip-hidden` and `strip-private` strip all `doc(hidden)` and private items from the output. `strip-private` implies `strip-priv-imports`.
+Basically, the goal is to remove items that are not relevant for public documentation.

 ## From clean to crate